 - When working with an enterprise geodatabase, ensure the following:

-Add a new terminal configuration
+Add a terminal configuration

 - On the Analysis tab, in the Geoprocessing group, click Tools to open the Geoprocessing pane.

 - In the Geoprocessing pane, search for and select Add Terminal Configuration.

 - For the Input Utility Network parameter, specify the utility network for which to create the terminal configuration.

 - For the Name parameter, specify a name for the terminal configuration.

 The name cannot exceed 32 characters.

 - In the Directionality parameter, choose one of the following: